Concordium/concordium-dapp-examples/sponsoredTransactions/README.md

 ```

 Note: To get your `ACCOUNT_KEY_FILE` (the `3PXwJYYPf6fyVb4GJquxSZU8puxrHfzc4XogdMVot8MUQK53tW.export` file), export it from the Concordium Browser Wallet for Web.
+This account should be only used for this service.
+No transactions should be sent from the account by any other means to ensure the account nonce is tracked
+correctly in the service (e.g. don't use the `4SizPU2ipqQQza9Xa6fUkQBCDjyd1vTNUNDGbBeiRGpaJQc6qX` account in the browser wallet to send transactions via the front end).

 <img src="./backend/pic/pic1.png"  width="200" />
 <img src="./backend/pic/pic2.png"  width="200" />